interTwin-eu/itwinai/use-cases/virgo/README.md

 itwinai exec-pipeline --config config.yaml --pipe-key training_pipeline
 ```

-You can also run the training in a distributed manner using all strategies by running runall.sh:
+You can also run the training in a distributed manner using all strategies by running
+`runall.sh`:

 ```bash
 bash runall.sh
 ```

-Change the `$TRAINING_CMD` variable in `runall.sh` to reflect the pipeline you wish to run, as explained above.
+Change the `$TRAINING_CMD` variable in `runall.sh` to reflect the pipeline you wish to
-This will launch jobs for all the strategies and log their outputs into the logs_slurm folder.
+run, as explained above.
+This will launch jobs for all the strategies and log their
+outputs into the logs_slurm folder.

-When using MLFLow logger, you can visualize the logs in from the MLFlow UI:
+When using the MLFLow logger, you can visualize the logs in from the MLFlow UI:

 ```bash
 mlflow ui --backend-store-uri mllogs/mlflow